 Don't worry about your life, what tomorrow will bring, what you will eat or what you will wear.
+The nations run worry about these things.
+Pagans and idolaters and people who believe there is no God, they worry about tomorrow.
+They worry about physical needs.
+They fear what comes after death.

+But not us.
+Not the children of the heavenly Father.
+Not the people of the one true God.
 Whether tomorrow brings more of this life or the beginning of the next, your Father in heaven has already provided for you.